Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 You need to provide evidence that you're the legal owner of the vehicle.
 This can include:

-• the original documents showing the ownership history to the last registered owner in Australia (eg deregistration or change of ownership papers) and
+• the original documents showing the ownership history to the last registered owner in Australia (eg deregistration or change of ownership papers) (not required for new vehicles), and

 • an invoice, bill of sale or receipt, etc.